 In order to explain its workings the run of any engine on the New York & New Haven road may be used for illustration.
 Say engine No 120 draws the 7 o'clock morning train from New Haven to New York.
 The engine is backed up in front of the depot and attached to the train.
 The engineer, George Corbett, steps into the dispatcher's office to get the time or set his watch exactly with the standard time.
-The dispatcher hands the the engineer a "tootometer." which is already set for Engineer Corbett's run. is placed in a pocket bracket on the front of the cab, just beneath the whistle.
+The dispatcher hands the the engineer a "tootometer." which is already set for Engineer Corbett's run.
+It is numbered to correspond with the engineer's number and is dated and officially locked, so that it is impossible for any one to alter its register of whistle soundings.
+The "tootometer" is pleading a pocket bracket on the is placed in a pocket bracket on the front of the cab, just beneath the whistle.
 Inside the "tootometer" is a long roll of tinfoil, upon which are stamped crosslines representing every grade crossing on the road.
 The roll is unwound from one axle to another by means of a small clock attachment, so that each line representing a cross-ing will be brought to the 'sounder opening' precisely at the same momgrade crossing.
 At the proper disent that the locomotive speeds over the tance before reaching the grade crossing the engineer blows the standard signal, two long and two short blasts, o-ot, t--o-ot, too, too.